 - When is your next bonus at your current job?

 The nice thing about this list is that there’s value in just thinking about each item.
 I recommend that you write down your responses, but if you’re not up for that, you should at least take a little time to think about each item.
 Something may occur to you that will help you find some little bit of leverage you may have otherwise missed.

 Let’s take each of these items one by one to understand its significance and how it helps you determine your minimum acceptable salary.

 Chances are your goal is to increase your salary by taking a new job, so this is your starting point.
 Plus, it’s what you’ll ultimately measure your results against when your negotiation is finished.

-As I mentioned in The Dreaded Salary Question, you should not share this with the company!
+As I mentioned in this article on how to answer the “current salary” and “expected salary” interview questions, you should not share this with the company!
 This number is for your eyes only!

 Your market value for this job